ACT I

 Act 1 | Scenario 3

-When we attempt to improve the perceived weaknesses of ourselves or others, and it causes us to disregard and not leverage the unique attributes that could give us a competitive or performative advantage.
+When a desire to improve a perceived weakness within ourselves or others prevents us from seeing the unique attributes that could provide a competitive advantage.

 “Destructive Development”